 Leaving a sink faucet uncleaned for long periods of time can result in a dull finish and higher chances of contamination from microbes.
 To clean, use a cleaning rag, warm water and dish soap to wipe it down.

-For dirtier faucets, you can deep clean it by filling a ziploc bag with vinegar shown in the video above.
+For dirtier faucets, you can deep clean them by filling a ziploc bag with vinegar shown in the video above.
 Then, tie it with a rubber band onto the faucet and let it sit submerged overnight.

 This method also works with shower heads.
 However, instead of overnight, you can just leave the shower head submerged for a few hours.